 Generally, these cables are rated 0.6/1 kV or above.
 They are robust in construction and are available in a wide range of sizes.
 They can be used for distribution of power around a large industrial site or for final radial feeders to individual items of plant.

 Feeder cables might be fixed or in cases, such as coal-face cutting machines and mobile cranes they may be flexible trailing or reeling cables.

 Many industrial cables are supplied to customers’ individual specifications and since these are not of general interest they are not described here.
-The following sections focus on types which are manufactured to national standards and which are supplied through cable distributors and wholesalers for general use.
+The following sections focus on types that are manufactured to national standards and which are supplied through cable distributors and wholesalers for general use.

 For ratings between 0.6/1 kV and 19/33 kV, paper-insulated cables for fixed installations were supplied in the UK to BS 480, and then to BS 6480 following metrication in 1969.

 These cables comprise copper or aluminium phase conductors insulated with lapped paper tapes, impregnated with MIND compound and sheathed with lead or lead alloy.
-For mechanical protection they were finished with armouring of steel tapes or steel wire and a covering of bitumenized hessian tapes or an extruded PVC oversheath.
+For mechanical protection, they were finished with armouring of steel tapes or steel wire and a covering of bitumenized hessian tapes or an extruded PVC oversheath.

 Related: Low Voltage (LV) Polymeric Cables

 The 3-core cables of this type with SWA have been preferred for most applications and these have become known as Paper-Insulated Lead-Covered Steel Wire Armoured